 Probably not.
-Unless you’re using a tool that provides full data lineage, the story you’re able to glean is, well, let’s just say incomplete.
+Unless you’re using a tool that provides automated data lineage, the story you’re able to glean is, well, let’s just say incomplete.
 Why?
 Keep reading to find out.

 The image at the top of this post shows how Octopai compares and presents the lineage of two different reports (either from the same system or different systems), which clearly illustrates any differences between the reports and enables users to quickly understand exactly how any two or more reports ended up being different.
 Specifically, we see that an additional ETL process and table have been found in the report on the bottom of the screen that is missing in the report on the top.
 This is the point that the two reports began to deviate.

-Data lineage is a visual representation of the overall flow of data, and provides a look at how data is manipulated via the ETL process so that organizations can assess the quality of their data before it is loaded into an analytics tool.
-Data lineage visualization is an overview, a journey map of our data.
+Data lineage is a visual representation of the overall flow of data and provides a look at how data is manipulated via the ETL process so that organizations can assess the quality of their data before it is loaded into an analytics tool.
+Data lineage visualization is an overview and a journey map of our data.

-Not surprisingly, just as metadata’s role in the larger big data governance realm has become central, metadata and metadata lineage (the metadata lifecycle) is also a key player when it comes to data lineage.
-Let me explain:
+Not surprisingly, just as metadata’s role in the larger data governance realm has become central, metadata and metadata lineage (the metadata lifecycle) is also a key player when it comes to data lineage.

 Whereas data lineage is the visual representation of the data journey, the actual data presented in the lineage must first be located and verified.
 This is done via none other than our dear friend, metadata.
 Indeed, metadata and lineage are intertwined, for it is by way of metadata that we are able to find any and all data items related to any specific report or ETL process, see all the dependencies related to them and trace their entire lifecycle.
 In short, metadata is to data lineage what wheels are to a car.
-Metadata is what makes data lineage possible, and the demand for tools for big metadata is growing rapidly.
+Metadata is what makes it possible to have data lineage, and the demand for tools to manage metadata is growing rapidly.

 Regulations.
-With regulations compliance, whether it’s GDPR, the California Consumer Protection Act (CCPA) going into effect in 2020 or any of the numerous personal protection compliance acts on the horizon, you need to gain a better grasp of your data to improve your business, you must have a data lineage tool in place.
+With regulations compliance, whether it’s GDPR, the California Consumer Protection Act (CCPA) going into effect in 2020 or any of the numerous personal protection compliance acts on the horizon, you need to gain a better grasp of your data, and in order to do that you must have a data lineage tool in place.
 You absolutely must know where every single piece of data originated, and you must have a clear understanding of every single change it encountered and stop it made along the way.
 Knowing the entire story behind each and every data item is a clear case of ‘knowledge is power,’ as the more information an organization has, the smarter and more able it becomes, and the more control it has over its data.
 This is key for compliance.

-Is your data driven organization struggling to get full data lineage that is accurate?
+Is your data-driven organization struggling to get full data lineage that is accurate?
 Octopai gets it done in 5 seconds, enabling BI groups to double their capacity.
-Get in touch now for a free trial.
+Schedule a demo to see how.